hashicorp/tfc-workflows-github/actions/upload-configuration/README.md

 *Requires that the workspace already exists within Terraform Cloud.*

-Creates and uploads configuration version containing files for a specified Terraform Cloud Workspace.
+Creates a configuration version and uploads the directory containing files for a specified Terraform Cloud Workspace.
+This will not set, `auto-queue-runs`, and will need to use `create-run` action to start a new Terraform Cloud API run.

 This action will wait until the upload has been successful or has failed/timeout.